indygreg/zippylog/README.md

 But as of this typing, the repositories only had version 2.2.x, which is not compatible at this time.

-You'll also need Python 2.6 or later, as pblog relies on a few features introduced in 2.6.
+You'll also need Python 2.6 or later, as zippylog relies on a few features introduced in 2.6.

 ## Installing